feuerbutter/QSCMC/README.md

 created on 7th Aug 2019
 by CqtLWJ
 """
+Please run using main.py by first modifying the parameters for your purpose through commenting and uncommenting the necessary section.
+The default 'python3 main.py' would make a 3x3 BE sample in the data folder.

+More updates regarding the other parts are coming.

-This is the old version of README, and it would be updated soon.
+Below is the old version of README.
+Some are still relevant while others are not.
+It would be updated soon.

 SMCmainVerX
 	is the main run file, where one needs to provide the reference